Vitamin E is a Skin Superfood: Benefits, uses and products for healthier-looking, feel-good skin

 Vitamin E supplements may be helpful for those with certain skin disorders, such as dermatitis and eczema.
 Naturally found in Avocado, Olive, Sweet Almond, and Sunflower Oils – so all of those ingredients as well as tocopherol or tocopheryl acetate. [source

-I’ve included a full list below of all the products I recommend containing Vitamin E. Specifically of interest to me was the Countersun and Lotus Glow Cleansing Balm, which my child with Eczema loved and swore by when he was younger.
-I have known for years that there was something special about these two products because my children, specifically, would note the difference they felt in using them vs. others.
+I’ve included a full list below of all the products I recommend containing Vitamin E. I have seen great results with skincare clients, and knew there was something special about these products.
 And finally I understand why!

 As per Dr. Barrie’s recommendation, these products use whole sources of Vitamin E. Science shows that Tocopherol or Tocopheryl Acetate as independent ingredients do not maintain the same health-protective benefits as ingredients which naturally contain Vitamin E.